 For more information view the Australia Awards Scholarship website.

-The IWC offers up to two full tuition scholarships annually to Australian and New Zealand citizens and Australian permanent residents to study the Master of Integrated Water Management for full-time (1.5 years) or part-time/distance (3 years) study.
+The IWC offers one full-tuition scholarships annually to Australian and New Zealand citizens and Australian permanent residents to study the Master of Integrated Water Management for full-time (1.5 years) or part-time/distance (3 years) study.

-For further information please download the syllabus and read our FAQs page linked below.
+For further information, download the program syllabus or read our FAQs page.

-When you enrol through Griffith University you will need to create an account, and follow the instructions on screen.
+When you apply through Griffith University you will need to create an account, and follow the instructions on screen.
 You can save an incomplete application and return later.

 Please upload copies of academic transcripts, award certificates and translations when required.
 If you are an international student you will also need to upload a proof of English Language Proficiency during the application process.